-There were possibly two rulers in the predynastic period who bore the name Scorpion.
-This essay considers the later of the two rulers who is thought to have ruled Upper Egypt at the end of Dynasty 0 (at the beginning of the Early Dynastic Period).
+There may have been two rulers in the predynastic period with the name Scorpion.
+The later of the two rulers was thought to have ruled Upper Egypt at the end of Dynasty 0 (at the beginning of the Early Dynastic Period).

 Assuming that Scorpion did in fact exist, it is suggested that rather than hailing from This (Abydos), like his contemporary rulers, he was from the ancient town of Nekhen (Trigger et al 1983).
 This is largely due to the fact that his macehead was discovered in the cache at Nekhen and so is hardly conclusive.
 The Narmer Macehead and Palette were also found in the main deposit of the temple of Nekhen and there is no other evidence to support the conclusion that Scorpion was based there rather than in This (Abydos).

-The similarity in the style of the Scorpion Macehead and the Narmer Macehead has led experts to suggest that they were contemporaries, but it is also proposed by some that Scorpion was actually Narmer (Vikentiev, Baumgartel, Menu).
+The similarity in the style of the Scorpion Macehead and the Narmer Macehead has led experts to suggest that they were contemporaries (and possibly opponents), but it is also proposed by some that Scorpion was actually Narmer (Vikentiev, Baumgartel).

 No burial site has been conclusively linked to Scorpion but it is possible that an uninscribed four chambered tomb (B50) in Abydos was his resting place (Dreyer 1990).
 Alternatively, Darnell may be right to ascribe tomb U-J (Abydos) to him.
 However, it is notable that no artefacts attributed to or referring to Scorpion have been found at Abydos and Bard (2008) suggests that tomb U-J is at least one hundred years older than the tombs of dynasty 0 at Abydos.

 - Adams, Barbara and Cialowicz, Krzysztof (1998) Protodynastic Egypt